Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Resize-AzVirtualNetworkGateway.md

 ### -VirtualNetworkGateway
 Specifies an object reference to the virtual network gateway to be resized.
-You can create this object reference by using the Get-AzureRmVirtualNetworkGateway and specifying the name of the gateway.
+You can create this object reference by using the Get-AzVirtualNetworkGateway and specifying the name of the gateway.

 ```yaml
 Type: Microsoft.Azure.Commands.Network.Models.PSVirtualNetworkGateway